-Catching the Sun follows the stories of workers and entrepreneuers in the U.S. and China pursuing opportunities in the burgeouning solar industry.
+Catching the Sun follows the stories of workers and entrepreneurs in the U.S. and China pursuing opportunities in the burgeoning solar industry.
 The featured speaker is filmmaker Shalini Kantayya.
 The Sustainability Film Series is free and held every first Thursday from February - May.
 Each film is presented with a speaker or panel of experts, and sustainably sourced snacks are served before the showing.
 Learn more about the series.

 Join the St. Paul Cross-Cultural Discussion Group!